Eliciting Risk Aversion with Inverse Reinforcement Learning via Interactive Questioning: Discussion on potential future works

 \subsection{Multiple choices may improve learning}

-A natural follow-up to Theorem \ref{thm:Separation} is to question whether there exists a scenario where the agent's risk aversion can be distinguished with only one demonstration.
-Proposition \ref{prop:MultiChoiceSeparation} below demonstrates that under the canonical setup described in Remark \ref{rmk:CononicalSetup}, this is possible, provided the state and action space is large enough.
-The proof is provided in Appendix \ref{subsec:Proofprop:MultiChoiceSeparation}.
+A natural follow-up to Theorem~\ref{thm:Separation} is to question whether there exists a scenario where the agent's risk aversion can be distinguished with only one demonstration.
+Proposition~\ref{prop:MultiChoiceSeparation} below demonstrates that under the setup where $C(x)=x$, this is possible, provided the state and action space is large enough.
+The proof is provided in Section~\ref{subsec:Proofprop:MultiChoiceSeparation}.
 However, it remains an open question whether there exists an environment that distinguishes risk aversion with a single demonstration in other settings.
 The corresponding design problem may also be of interest. \begin{proposition} Consider $\Upsilon=\set{\mu_1,\dots,\mu_L}$.
-Suppose the canonical setup introduced in Remark \ref{rmk:CononicalSetup} holds.
-Then, there exists a state space $\bX=\set{x_0,\dots,x_{2L}}$ with $x_0<x_1<\dots<x_{2L}$, an action space $\bA$ with $|\bA|=L$, and an environment $G\in\cP(\bX)^{\bA}$ such that
+Suppose $C(x)=x$.
+Then, there exist a state space $\bX=\set{x_0,\dots,x_{2L}}$ and an action space $\bA$ with $|\bA|=L$, and a multiple-choice question $G\in\cP(\bX)^{\bA}$ such that

-where $X^a_G\sim G$. \end{proposition}
+where $X_{G^{a}}\sim G^{a}$. \end{proposition}